GMAT PREPARATION

 1. Start early – study time can take several months, and you will struggle when juggling all other aspects, such as personal and professional commitments along with your applications and GMAT preparation.

-2. Give your best attempt the first time to avoid having to reschedule the exam.
+2. Prep well – give your best attempt the first time to avoid having to reschedule the exam.

-3. Focus completely on the purpose of the GMAT – avoid common pitfalls such as excessive focus on grammar and avoiding AWA preparation until the last minute.
+3. Focus on the purpose of the GMAT – avoid common pitfalls such as excessive focus on grammar and ignoring other sections. .

-5. Ensuring that you work on your college applications so that you aren’t rushed at the last minute.
+5. Schedule your time – ensure that you have enough time to work on your college applications and don’t rush them at the last minute.

 How to Prepare for The GMAT?

 While the “when” is simple, the “how” is not.
-Given today’s technological advancements, study methods have changed.
-While this may seem to simplify many aspects of our lives, it also tends to complicate them.
+Given today’s technological advancements, study methods are different from what they used to be even a mere 10 years ago.
+While this may seemingly simplify many aspects of our lives, it also tends to complicate them.
 For instance, many students are overwhelmed with the amount of GMAT preparatory material online.
-One of the first mistakes students make is in thinking that “quantity” matters.
-So most will use various sources.
+One of the first mistakes students make is focusing on quantity rather than quality.
+So most will use various (and often conflicting) sources.

 However, remind yourself that questions from retired tests are never repeated and that your chances of getting higher scores are not dependent on how many times you practice the exam.

-1. Don't write on books – for those of us still living in the dark ages, a pen and paper-based study method works well.
-However, the GMAT is computer-based, thus, writing or highlighting important parts in books will cultivate unproductive habits.
+1. Don't write in books – for those of us who are still old school, a pen and paper-based study method works well.
+However, the GMAT is computer-based, and thus, writing or highlighting important parts in books will cultivate unproductive habits.
 Following this study method will also render your books useless when you enter revision mode.

 2. Use official GMAC books – While it may be tempting to refer to many sources, the official GMAC material is designed to meet study requirements for all students – be it beginner, intermediate or advanced level.

-3. Not an exam of quantity – The quality of preparation matters tremendously during the GMAT.
-Set your foundations straight, understand and practice time-saving techniques, and follow strategies to score higher in the Verbal and AWA sections of the exam.
+3. Quality over quantity – The quality of preparation matters tremendously during the GMAT.
+Set your foundations straight, understand and practice time-saving techniques, and follow strategies to score higher in the Quantitative and Verbal sections of the exam.

 Test